RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 ---
 layout: post
-title: "SharePoint DVWP: from workhorse to ferrari in 7 steps"
+title: "SharePoint DVWP: from workhorse to Ferrari in 7 steps"
 description: ""
 category: 'Good to know'
 tags: [SharePoint, DVWP]